-If in the 1920s and 30s, Germany was served up democracy in one full helping and rejected it with near insane enthusiasm, what hope is there for the tyrannies of Saudi Arabia, Jordan, Syria and so forth?
-If you’ve read, Why the West Rules, Why the West is Best, Culture and Carnage and The Rational Optimist, you will soon realize that the West – based on the outstanding ideals of reason, freedom, constitutional rights, self-criticism, science, philosophy [to name but a few of the West’s values] – is far superior to its competitors (and those whose actually today do compete with the West such as China, Chile, Turkey) have taken on many western attributes mentioned above.
+If in the 1920s and 30s, Germany was served up democracy in one full helping and rejected it with angry enthusiasm, what hope is there for the tyrannies of Saudi Arabia, Jordan, Syria and so forth in the future?
+If you’ve read, Why the West Rules, Intellectuals and Race, Why the West is Best, Culture and Carnage, Infidel, Black Mass, The Rational Optimist, and especially Guns, Germs and Steel, and The Cultural Trilogy, you will soon realize that the West – based on the outstanding ideals of reason, freedom, constitutional rights, self-criticism, science, philosophy [to name but a few of the West’s values] – is far superior to its competitors (and those who actually today do compete with the West such as China, Chile, Turkey) have taken on many western attributes (for example, Cultural Capital) mentioned above.
 Technically, this isn’t ethnocentricity – making value judgments about another culture from perspectives of one’s own – but rather, if I will be forgiven the close comparison, it is making the case that some sets of human ideas – like those cited in The Constitution of Liberty – are superior to others, such as those preached in the Talmud, Bible, Quran, Vedas, Tipitaka, Book of Changes, Das Kapital and other religious tracts.
-(For why Marxism is considered in this context a religion, see, The Revolt Against Reason.)

 In the Abstract there Are No Nations

 Only Individuals Freely Acting in Concerted Effort